MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 The following guidelines apply for performing index operations online:

-- The underlying table cannot be altered, truncated, or dropped while an online index operation is in process.
+- The underlying table can't be altered, truncated, or dropped while an online index operation is in process.
 - Additional temporary disk space is required during the index operation.
 - Online operations can be performed on partitioned indexes and indexes that contain persisted computed columns, or included columns.
 - The `low_priority_lock_wait` argument option allows you to decide how the index operation can proceed when blocked on the Sch-M lock.
 This is currently supported in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssazuremi_md](../../includes/ssazuremi_md.md)] only.